 Astound Broadband Internet in Illinois at a Glance

 Astound Broadband delivers cable and fiber internet across Northeastern Illinois and the greater Chicago metro, serving communities in Chicago, Evanston, Schaumburg, Naperville, and surrounding suburbs.
-Plans start at $30/mo for 300 Mbps cable and scale up to 1.5 Gbps symmetrical fiber at $80/mo, making Astound a strong value alternative to Comcast Xfinity, AT&T Fiber, and WOW! in the Illinois market.
+Plans start at $30/mo for 300 Mbps cable.
+Scale up to 1.5 Gbps symmetrical fiber at $80/mo, making Astound a strong value alternative to Comcast Xfinity, AT&T Fiber, and WOW! in the Illinois market.

 About Astound Broadband in Illinois

 The Chicago metropolitan area is Astound's anchor market in the Midwest.
-Originally built by RCN to challenge Comcast's dominance, the network now serves hundreds of thousands of homes across Chicago's North Side, western suburbs, and parts of the South Side.
+Originally built by RCN to challenge Comcast's dominance, the network now serves hundreds of thousands of homes across Chicago's North Side, western suburbs.
+Parts of the South Side.
 Illinois subscribers benefit from Astound's competitive pricing in a market historically dominated by a single cable operator.

 For Illinois residents weighing their broadband options, Astound stands out for its transparent pricing with no annual contracts required on most plans.
 Unlike many competitors, Astound does not impose data caps on its cable or fiber plans, an important advantage for heavy-streaming households.
 The provider also includes a managed Wi-Fi router at no extra charge with most service tiers, reducing the upfront cost of getting connected.